After Seven Hours of Testimony, Cafritz Hearing Recessed to Feb. 2

 Local political support for the rezoning had been in doubt until the towns reached an agreement with the developers on how to fund an planned entrance across the CSX tracks—something seen as an essential alleviator of traffic by most involved in the talks.

-The planning board's staff has also recommended approval of the rezoning with conditions.
+The planning board's staff with conditions.

 A live video feed of the hearing will become available at this link later on Thursday.